GabrielOnDelphi/Delphi-LightSaber/_Index.md

 function SameFolder(Path1, Path2: string): Boolean; { Receives two folders.
 Ex: C:\Test1\ and C:\teSt1 will return true }
 function SameFolderFromFile(Path1, Path2: string): Boolean; { Receives two partial or complete file names and compare their folders.
 Ex: C:\Test1 and C:\teSt1\me.txt will return true }
 function IsSubfolder(Path1: String; Path2: String): Boolean;
-procedure ForceDirectoriesE (CONST Folder: string);
-function ForceDirectoriesB (CONST Folder: string): Boolean; { Replacement for System.SysUtils.ForceDirectories - elimina problema: " { Do not call ForceDirectories with an empty string.
-Doing so causes ForceDirectories to raise an exception" }
-function ForceDirectories (CONST Folder: string): Integer;
+procedure ForceDirectoriesE (CONST Folder: string); { RAISES on failure, with the RTL's own exception carrying the Windows reason text.
+Use it for "I am about to write a file in here" }
+function ForceDirectoriesB (CONST Folder: string): Boolean; { NEVER raises.
+TRUE = the folder is there now (created, or already existed).
+FALSE = it is not: empty or invalid path, path over MAX_PATH, missing or write-protected drive, no write permission.
+Unlike System.SysUtils.ForceDirectories it also answers correctly when another thread creates the same folder at the same moment }
 function CorrectFolder (CONST Folder : string; ReplaceWith: char= ' '): string; { Folder is single folder.
 Example '\test\' }
 function CorrectFilename (CONST FileName: string; ReplaceWith: char= ' '): string; { Correct invalid characters in a filename.
 FileName = File name without path }
 function ShortenPath (CONST LongPath: String; MaxChars: Integer): String; { Also exists: FileCtrl.MinimizeName, DrawStringEllipsis }